kimardenmiller/original_momentum_public_web/momentum_content/charter.markdown

 There will be a monthly General Meeting to be held at the same time and place, unless changed by the Chief.

 Unless otherwise specified, all meetings and activities are open to all men.
 Attendance is not required at any meeting or activity.
-All activities must be sponsored by a team or other group of Momentum members.
+All activities must be sponsored by a team or other group of Momentum Owners.

 Confidentiality
 ---------------

-Members are expected to maintain the confidentiality of others.
+Owners are expected to maintain the confidentiality of others.
 The mailing list is proprietary to Momentum and may not be distributed or used without the permission of the Chiefs.

 The Charter may be openly discussed with anyone.